overture-stack/microservice-template-java/README.md

 <h1 align="center"> Kids First ETL Task Runner </h1> <br>

 <p align="center">
-  Microservice to execute Dockerized Tasks as requested by the Kids First Release Coordinator
+  Microservice to execute ETL as a FSM process when requested by the Kids First Release Coordinator
 </p>